Fedottt-Bo/Triangle-Box_overlap_test/README.md

 Visualisation by OpenGL and Win32 API.

-Simple for visualising slightly rewritten AABB-triangle overlap test by Tomas Akenine-Möller.
+Sample for visualising slightly rewritten AABB-triangle overlap test by Tomas Akenine-Möller.